Bertie Ahern: Post-political activities

 In February 2015, Ahern received an honorary doctor of laws degree from Washington College in Chestertown, Maryland.

-In a December 2015 interview with BBC Radio 4's Today programme Ahern said low pay workers had brought country to its knees because they got "cocky" and insisted on "second, third and even fourth homes".
+In a December 2015 interview with BBC Radio 4's Today programme Ahern said low-pay workers had brought the country to its knees because they got "cocky" and insisted on "second, third and even fourth homes".
 The former Taoiseach said that the availability of cheap credit through Ireland's involvement in the eurozone created "a huge problem".
 "Anyone could walk into any institution and seem to get any amount of money and this is where the cocky bit came in.
-“Unfortunately… Joe Soap and Mary Soap, who never had a lot, got the loans for the second house and leveraged the third house off the second house and the fourth on the third, and you know, what are you having yourself."
+"Unfortunately...
+Joe Soap and Mary Soap, who never had a lot, got the loans for the second house and leveraged the third house off the second house and the fourth on the third, and you know, what are you having yourself."
 This drew criticism on radio and on social media for being exaggerated and for blaming the financial crisis on low-income families.

+In April 2018, Ahern abruptly walked out of an interview with German broadcaster Deutsche Welle after he was questioned about how the Mahon Tribunal had ruled he had not truthfully accounted for payments of IR£165,000 made to bank accounts connected to him, as well as highlighting previous assertions that Ahern was "a finance minister without a bank account".

 In December 2019 Ahern acted as chairman of the referendum commission for the Autonomous Region of Bougainville in a non-binding vote with regards to independence from Papua New Guinea.

-Ahern rejoined Fianna Fáil in 2023 amid speculation he was considering running for President in 2025.
+Ahern rejoined Fianna Fáil in 2023 amid speculation he was considering running for president in 2025.

 Personal life

 Family

-By 1972, Ahern had met his future wife, Miriam Kelly, a bank official who lived near the Aherns' family home.
-They married in St. Columba's Church, Iona Road in 1975.
+In 1972, Ahern met Miriam Kelly, a bank official who lived near the Aherns' family home.
+They were married in St. Columba's Church, Iona Road in 1975.
 Ahern has two daughters from his marriage: Georgina and Cecelia.
-Georgina is the wife of Westlife member Nicky Byrne.
-Cecelia is a best-selling author.
+Georgina married Nicky Byrne, a member of the pop group Westlife.
+Cecelia is an author and screenwriter whose novels include PS, I Love You; Where Rainbows End; and If You Could See Me Now.

 Ahern and his wife separated in 1992.
 Until 2003, Ahern maintained a relationship with Celia Larkin.
-Ahern was the first, and is the only, Taoiseach to have a legal separation from his wife.
+Ahern is the only Taoiseach to have a legal separation from his wife.

 Larkin was appointed to the board of the National Consumer Agency in July 2005, on the recommendation of the Department of the Taoiseach.

 Ahern is an enthusiastic and vocal fan of sport.
 He is a supporter of Dublin GAA and attends inter-county matches in Croke Park.
 He also supports English soccer outfit Manchester United Football Club and attends matches at Old Trafford, as well as Scottish soccer outfit Celtic Football Club and rugby matches at the Aviva Stadium.
 He appeared as a pundit on RTÉ Two's The Premiership programme in 2001.